studiozeffa/react-native-training-course/notes/setup.md

 The CLI will ask which template to use: accept the default (blank) by pressing Enter.

+The CLI will then ask for the name of your app.
+Type 'My sample app' and press enter.

 > Note: if you have [yarn](https://yarnpkg.com) installed, the next prompt you will see is _Use Yarn to install dependencies?_ We are going to use npm, so press `n`.

 The Expo CLI should busy itself by creating your app's development workspace, and installing all dependencies with npm.
 Once it is done, run: